-So you’re looking for the best deal on first-time buyer mortgage protection insurance?
+And you’re looking for the best deal on mortgage protection insurance, amirite?

-Mortgage protection is a basic type of life insurance policy that pays off your mortgage should you die during the term of your mortgage.
+Mortgage protection is a life insurance policy that pays off your mortgage should you die before you pay it off.

-Mortgage protection is a basic death policy that simply clears debt to the bank.
+Remember, Mortgage Protection clears your debt to the bank.
 In other words, it covers the bank’s arse if you die – that’s why they insist you take it out.

-The amount of cover on a mortgage protection/mortgage life insurance policy reduces over time.
+Over time, the amount of cover on a mortgage protection policy reduces.

 Say you’re getting a mortgage for €250,000 over 25 years.

-Mortgage protection will never leave money to your partner or children, it just clears the debt you owe the bank.
+Mortgage protection will never leave money to your partner or children.

 Some people buy a life insurance policy to clear the mortgage and leave a lump sum for their family.

-If you can’t work for over 4 weeks, income protection will pay you up to 75% of your income every week until you get back to work or until you retire.
-It’s the policy I recommend above all others because if you don’t have an income, how are you going to pay for your mortgage?
+If you can’t work for over four weeks due to any illness, income protection will pay you up to 75% of your income until you get back to work or until your policy ends.

-I knew you were going to ask that…so I covered it in detail here.
+I knew you would ask that…so I covered it in detail here.

-And unlike going to your bank, we can offer quotes from 6 insurers, not just Irish Life and Bank of Ireland.
+And unlike going to your bank, we can offer quotes from 5 insurers, your bank is tied to one insurer (usually Irish Life).

-We offer discounted quotes and independent advice on policies from:
+We offer discounted quotes and straight-talking advice on policies from:

 Our mortgage protection comparison table makes it easy to compare the various policies on offer at a glance: